 Finally, you’ll be ready to launch a marketing campaign that, with a bit of luck, should start bringing in orders and put you back in the black.

-If you’re not familiar with microgreens, they are tiny plants that are harvested soon after they germinate.
+If you’re not familiar with microgreens, they’re tiny plants harvested soon after they germinate.
 People appreciate them for their tender leaves and strong flavor, and in recent years they have become big business!
-The global microgreens market is expected to expand more than 60% by 2028, and you could ride this green wave by starting your own microgreen business.
+The global microgreens market is expected to expand more than 60% by 2028, and you could ride this green wave with your own microgreens business.
 There are many plants to choose from, including arugula, kale, red cabbage, wheatgrass and pea shoots, and since they don’t need much space, you could even grow them in your home or yard.

 Do you have a green thumb and love plants?
-You might want to consider starting a nursery business.
+You might consider starting a nursery.
 It can be a great way to bring in some extra income while taking care of plants and flowers.
-Nursery and garden stores in the US are expected to continue their steady growth in the next several years.
-For 2022, the market is valued at more than $40 billion.
+US nursery and garden stores, worth $40 billion in 2022, are expected to continue their steady growth in the next several years.

 Of course, you’ll need to decide which pets you’ll offer and how broad your variety of products will be, from food to toys and accessories.
 Another crucial step will be ensuring you meet all regulations and obtain all the required licenses and permits required for pet sales.
 Starting a pet store is not easy, but it’s far from impossible.
 With a bit of luck and determination, you can start your own and ride Americans’ love of animals to prosperity.